wenxich/three-experiments/README.md

 # Three.js Experiments

-I experimented with Three.js to become more familiar with the library.
+I created 3D object visualizations in Three.js to become more familiar with the library.

 ## Projects:
 - **Plane:** users can adjust the width and height of the plane object.
 Users can also use their mouse to rotate the object.